kpocza/LoWe/docs/buildrun.md

 As it was mentioned in the How It works document LoWe consists of two components:

-1. LoWeAgent, an agent program that's running on Bash on Ubuntu on Windows, lxss
+1. LoWeAgent, an agent program that's running on Bash on Ubuntu on Windows, WSL
 2. LoWeExposer, a Windows application that provides graphics, mouse, X keyboard and sound support

 # LoWeAgent